husejn/tinify/README.md

-# tinify
+# Tinify
-A simple URL shortner
+Tinify is a simple PHP URL shortner web application